gertrude-app/web/site/app/pages/docs/not-sure-title.md

 3. If no publicly reachable website can be found at the root (`cats.com`) or www subdomain (`www.cats.com`), note the domain as unreachable, and go back to step #2.
-4. If a reachable site is found, check if it's just a "domain is parked" placeholder site, and if so, make a note and return to step #2.
+4. If a reachable site is found, check if it's just a "domain is parked" placeholder site, and if so, record the result and return to step #2.
 5. If we get to this step, we have found a reachable, non-parked public website.
 Time to check it for pornographic content.
 6. Next we download and collect all of the human-facing text from the website's HTML, and test it for words and phrases strongly correlated with pornography (weighting different portions of the text differently, e.g. the `<title>` tags, `<h1>` and `<image />` `alt` attributes are weighed more heavily).
-If the score from this step indicates an overwhelming likelihood of the site being pornographic, make a note and skip to step
+If the score from this step indicates an overwhelming likelihood of the site being pornographic, record the result and skip to step #8.
-   #8.
 7. Many pornographic sites are not clearly discernable from text alone (some porn sites have very few words, and even for the ones with lots of text content, I only checked English words and phrases), so it's fair to consider step #6 as a performance